SoftInstigate/restheart/security/README.md

 The Authentication Manager class must have the following constructor:

+If the property `args` is specified in configuration:

 ```java
 public MyAuthenticationMechanism(final String mechanismName,
             final Map<String, Object> args) throws PluginConfigurationException {